KaGaSi/project/Common/03-CommonUtilities.md

 > > `-j <joined.vcf>`
 > > > filename for coordinates of joined aggregates (must end with `.vcf`)

+The NotSameBeads variant of the Aggregate utility works in exactly the same, but does not calculates contacts between beads of the same type, i.e. if bead types `A` and `B` are provided, Aggregates will calculate contact pairs `A-B`, `A-A` and `B-B` (provided the beads are in different molecules), while Aggregates-NotSameBeads will calculate only `A-B` contact pair.
+Therefore at least two bead types must be provided for `<type names>` argument.

 \todo Add the possibility to save only certain bead types to output vcf file with joined coordinates.